Sheila Weaver - WHIZ - Fox 5 / Marquee Broadcasting

 Sheila was born on June 30, 1950, in Zanesville, Ohio.
 She is the daughter of Jimmie D. and Frances L. (Sands) Waite.
 Sheila graduated from Whitehall-Yearling High School in Whitehall, Ohio, in 1968.
 She also attended the Nationwide Beauty Academy and graduated in 1970.
 Sheila worked as a beautician for Lily Ann’s Beauty Shop, 5 B’s, and finally for the Dollar General Distribution Center for sixteen years before retiring.
 She was a deeply devoted and faithful member of the Rolling Plains United Methodist Church.
 In her free time, Sheila enjoyed crocheting and cross-stitching, volunteering at Christ Table, as well as spending time with her loving husband, children, grandchildren, and great-grandchildren.
 She also adored her pets, Lily, Herbie, Reid, Kali.

-Sheila is survived by her husband of fifty years, Terry R. Weaver, whom she married on December 1, 1972; her two children, Matt (Vickie) Weaver of Malta and Brandi (Tim) Mahon of Zanesville; her grandchildren, Troy (Lea) Weaver, Tony (Alex) Mahon, Brady (Lexi) Weaver, Hunter (Sarah) Weaver, and Ashley (Glenn) Mahon; and her great-grandchildren, Easton Weaver, Bristol Weaver, Cooper Mahon, Araya Weaver, Archer Weaver, Parker Mahon, Jackson Ore, Levi Weaver, and one on the way; as well as her mother-in-law, Elnor Faith Weaver.
+Sheila is survived by her husband of fifty years, Terry R. Weaver, whom she married on December 1, 1972; her two children, Matt (Vickie) Weaver of Malta and Brandi (Tim) Mahon of Zanesville; her grandchildren, Troy (Lea) Weaver, Tony (Alex) Mahon, Brady (Lexi) Weaver, Hunter (Sarah) Weaver, and Ashley (Glenn) Mahon; and her great-grandchildren, Easton Weaver, Bristol Weaver, Cooper Mahon, Araya Weaver, Archer Weaver, Parker Mahon, Jackson Ore, Levi Weaver, and one on the way; her uncle, Gene Sands; her nephew, Michael Allen; her brother-in-law, Rick Work; her sister-in-law, Peggy Weaver; as well as her mother-in-law, Elnor Faith Weaver.

 In addition to her parents, Sheila is preceded in death by her brother, Rick Waite; her uncle, Jim Sands; her maternal grandparents, Frank and Mary Sands; her paternal grandparents, Harry and Elise Waite; as well as her father-in-law, Junior Weaver.